nguyenduchuy97/CS50x/project/README.md

 When designing the `hash_file` function, special consideration was given to efficiently handle large files.
 Reading the file in chunks (using `iter(lambda: f.read(4096), b"")`) prevents excessive memory usage, making the tool suitable for hashing files of virtually any size.

 #### Usage
 The Extended Hashing Program can be used to hash messages and files using a variety of algorithms.
-Below are some examples of how to use the tool from the command line.
+Below are some examples of how to use the tool from the command-line.

 ##### Hashing a Message
 To hash a message using the `SHA-256` algorithm:`python hasher sha256 -m "Hello, world!"`<br>
-If you are using Unix-like you can do as following:<br>
+If you are using Unix-like OS you can do as following:<br>
 Add executable permission for `hasher` with command: `chmod +x hasher`<br>
 Then you can execute the program without preceeding python: `hasher sha256 -m "Hello, world!"`